If there’s one era that gets ridiculed more than the current product, it has to be the WWE New Generation era from 1993-1996.

 From the late 80s into the 90s, WWE fans would anxiously await the “Big Four” Pay Per View events – Royal Rumble, SummerSlam, Survivor Series, and of course the granddaddy of them all, WrestleMania.

-It wasn’t until 1993 that a new player came to town, the King of the Ring – and then a couple years later, a new PPV series branded “In Your House”.
+Though it started in ’85, it wasn’t until 1993 that the King of the Ring became a Pay Per View – and then a couple years later, a new PPV series branded “In Your House” rolled along.
 Starting in 1995, In Your House would go on to make 5-6 annual appearances, which helped break up the previous long wait in between the Big Four.

 While some of the In Your House’s were less than memorable (were looking at you Hog Pen Match) and lacked the production value of their counterparts, it was still a welcomed change from WWE fans who previously had less than half a dozen major events to look forward to.